Update: Carlson Laughs Off “Hummus-Eaters” Uproar

 And I can just sort of picture the scene in a lamplit room with a bunch of guys sitting around eating hummus, thinking about what do we do about this guy telling the truth about us?
 ‘We must make him stop talking.’
 And there’s always one guy with a bright idea, and I can just hear him say, ‘I’ve got an idea; why don’t we just kill him — that will shut him up, that will fix the problem.’”

-He punctuated the passage with a shrill, highly inappropriate chortle, a laugh that trivialized both the crucifixion of Christ and the assassination of Kirk.
+He punctuated the passage with a shrill, bizarrely inappropriate chortle, a laugh that trivialized both the crucifixion of Christ and the assassination of Kirk.

 From Gospel to Dog Whistle